 Get at least three quotes to get a clearer idea of the going rate for your particular needs.

-Alongside materials and labour, you should check that extras such as waste disposal are included; these additional costs can mount up.
+Alongside materials and labour, you should check that extras such as waste disposal are included; these additional costs can soon mount up.

 Check whether the trader has a minimum charge, as this might mean it's more cost-effective to get several jobs done at once.